enkidevs/curriculum/spreadsheets/intermediate/add-ons/how-to-install-an-add-on.md

 ---
 ## Content

-To install an add-on you first have to open Spreadsheets and either create a new spreadsheet or open an existing one.
+To install an add-on you first have to open Google Sheets and either create a new spreadsheet or open an existing one.

 Next, at the top, you will have an `Add-ons` button.